Maksim-jmb/Driver-Focusing-agent/README.md

 kind of a generic small agent - so i kept it seperate, but i do use it with Teams agent

 allows for switching main/driver and swapping back to them without using hotkeys for whoever the main is
-replaced some other means i was using to get back to the main in other agents
+replaced some other means i was using to get back to the main in other agents (shift hotkeys, and couple other methods)

 trying to get something to act like FTL - so i could switch mains/character without having to use/remember/setup 5 sets of keys for a 5 man group
 wanted the ability to main anyone in the group with minimal keys: 1 key to set main, 1 key to swap to main